 For the year ended December 31, 2021, our consolidated income tax expense decreased by 17.6% to US\$258 million as compared to US\$313 million for the year ended December 31, 2020.
-For more information regarding the factors affecting our total income tax expenses, please refer to Note 8-Income Taxes of our Audited Consolidated Financial Statements attached hereto.
+For more information regarding the factors affecting our total income tax expenses, please refer to Note 8-Income Taxes of our Audited Consolidated Financial Statements attached hereto

 For the year ended December 31, 2020, our consolidated income tax expense decreased by 32.3% to US\$313 million compared to US\$462 million in 2019.
-For more information regarding the factors affecting our total income tax expenses, please refer to Note 8-Income Taxes of our audited consolidated financial statements attached to our Annual Report on Form 20-F for the fiscal year ended December 31, 2020, which was filed with the US Securities and Exchange Commission on March 15, 2021.
+For more information regarding the factors affecting our total income tax expenses, please refer to Note 8-Income Taxes of our audited consolidated financial statements attached to our Annual Report for the fiscal year ended December 31, 2020, which was filed on March 15, 2021.